 - Attention to detail

 While being a developer is—in a creative sense—all about designing and building in virtual spaces using programming languages, as a profession it’s really about preventing and solving problems while working under a deadline.
-Anyone can learn to write code, but what makes a strong developer is the concentration and attention to detail to write foolproof, resilient code, as well as the ability to quickly identify and resolve errors when they arise.
+A strong developer requires the concentration and attention to detail to write foolproof, resilient code, as well as the ability to quickly identify and resolve errors when they arise.
 Because they almost always work in groups, developers should also aim to acquire strong collaboration and communication skills.

 Some developers work traditional business hours in an office setting, while others work at their own pace from home.
 Flexibility is certainly an aspect of this profession, but only insofar as deadlines allow.
-This is a results-oriented industry, and developers who don’t manage to finish that new website or app in time for a marketing push or official release aren’t likely to be employed for long.
+This is a results-oriented industry.
 Fortunately, project managers provide logistical support in scheduling and goal-setting.